New Jersey Route 185

-Route 185 is a short one-block-long state highway in Jersey City in the U.S. state of New Jersey, between Route 440 and Linden Avenue.
+Route 185 is a short expressway in Jersey City in the U.S. state of New Jersey, between Route 440 and Linden Avenue.
 Route 185 is a 0.65 mi freeway in the Greenville neighborhood of Jersey City.
 It is parallel to Interstate 78 (the Newark Bay Extension of the New Jersey Turnpike) on the eastern side.
 On Route 440, signs pointing the way to Route 185 imply that the highway runs directly to Liberty State Park.
 In reality, the freeway ends at Linden Avenue, and travelers must journey one city block west to Caven Point Road, which continues north to Liberty State Park.
-At Route 185's junction with Route 440, the thru lanes of the Route 440 freeway northbound actually continue north as Route 185, and traffic wishing to continue on Route 440 must actually exit the freeway.
 Route 185 opened on February 25, 1988, at only 23% of its proposed routing.

 Route description

 Route 185 begins at a trumpet interchange with Route 440 and Harbor Drive in Jersey City.
 The route heads northward, surrounded by the northbound and southbound lanes of Route 440.
 Route 185 parallels Summit Place and interchanges once again with Route 440.
 After the interchange on and off ramps, the highway continues into the industrial area of Jersey City, passing over the former Central Railroad of New Jersey alignment and near the Greenville Railroad Yard.
-Route 185 parallels the New Jersey Turnpike Newark Bay Extension (Interstate 78) from this point on, until the designation terminates at an at-grade intersection with Linden Avenue East on Upper New York Bay.
+Route 185 parallels the New Jersey Turnpike Newark Bay Extension (I-78) from this point on, until the designation terminates at an at-grade intersection with Linden Avenue East on Upper New York Bay.